 Note that you have the option to process all the links in the current document or ALL open documents

-This script even works for file names too.
-Imagine if you have a whole lot of images with the suffix “_LowRes” at the end of their filenames.
+The script can be used for file names too.
+Imagine you have a whole lot of images with the suffix “_LowRes” on their filenames.
 Then you make a whole set of new files with “_HighRes”.
 Use these two search and replace fields to update all images with “_LowRes” to the corresponding “_HighRes” file.
-The files would all need to be located in the same folder in this case.

 A progress bar and conclusion message keep you informed of what is going on.

 Note this is an AppleScript for using on a Mac.
 There is no PC version at the moment.

 Technical support replies within 24 hours.
 Suggestions and customisations welcome.
 Free updates as they occur.

 What if your folder hierarchies are messed up?

 If your links are in a disordered state and you don’t really know where they are apart from somewhere within a top level folder structure which may contain hundreds or thousands of subfolders, you might do better with the Indesign Image Relinker Script also available at Dr Scripto.
 This will actually search through every subfolder, find your lost images and relink them to Indesign.